-Please complete and return to Jo Thorpe who will acknowledge receipt and explain what action will be taken.
+Please complete and return to <...Name> (either Headteacher/Head of School / Director of People & Culture) will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number:
+Day time telephone number:

-Evening telephone number: Email address:
+Evening telephone number:

+Email address:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.
 What actions do you feel might resolve the problem at this stage?